PandaGongfu/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

+> >
->> 'ls' = list files in the current directory
+  `ls` list files in the current directory
-  'ls -a' = do not ignore entries starting with .
+  `ls -a` do not ignore entries starting with .
-  'ls -l' = use a long listing format
+  `ls -l` use a long listing format
-  'ls -lh' = print sizes in human readable format
+  `ls -lh` print sizes in human readable format
-  'ls -lah' list files including hidden files in human readable format
+  `ls -lah` list files including hidden files in human readable format
-  'ls -t' = list files sorted by the time they were last modified
+  `ls -t` list files sorted by the time they were last modified
-  'ls -Glp' = use long listing, append '/' to directories and don't print group names
+  `ls -Glp` use long listing, append '/' to directories and don't print group names

 ---